isgasho/xs/README.md

 One-shot command
 * [B]$ cd hkexsh && ./hkexsh -x "ls /tmp" joebloggs@host-or-ip

+WARNING WARNING WARNING: the -d debug flag will echo passwords to the log/console!

-NOTE if running client (hkexsh) with -d, one will likely need to run 'reset' afterwards to fix up the shell tty afterwards as stty echo may not be restored if client crashes or is interrupted.
+NOTE if running client (hkexsh) with -d, one will likely need to run 'reset' afterwards to fix up the shell tty afterwards, as stty echo may not be restored if client crashes or is interrupted.

+Setting up an 'authtoken' for scripted (password-free) logins --
+Use the -g option of hkexsh to request a token from the remote server, which will return a hostname:token string.
+Place this string into $HOME/.hkexsh_id to allow logins without entering a password (obviously, $HOME/.hkexsh_id on both server and client $HOME for the user should *not* be world-readable.)

+File Copying using hkexcp
+--
-File Copying using hkexcp (**EXPERIMENTAL** - See issue tracker) -- hkexcp is a symlink to hkexsh, and the binary checks its own filename to determine whether it is being invoked in 'shell' or 'copy' mode.
+hkexcp is a symlink to hkexsh, and the binary checks its own filename to determine whether it is being invoked in 'shell' or 'copy' mode.
 Refer to the '-h' output for differences in accepted options.

 General remote syntax is: user@server:[/]src-or-dest-path If no leading / is specified in src-or-dest-path, it is assumed to be relative to $HOME of the remote user.
 File operations are all performed as the remote user, so account permissions apply as expected.

 Local (client) to remote (server) copy:
-* cd hkexsh && ./hkexcp fileA /some/where/fileB /some/where/else/dirC joebloggs@host-or-ip:/remoteDir
+* cd hkexsh && ./hkexcp fileA /some/where/fileB /some/where/else/dirC joebloggs@host-or-ip:remoteDir

 Remote (server) to local (client) copy:
 * cd hekxsh && ./hkexcp joebloggs@host-or-ip:/remoteDirOrFile /some/where/local/Dir

 NOTE: Renaming while copying is NOT supported (ie., like cp's 'cp /foo/bar/fileA ./fileB).
 Put another way, the destination (whether local or remote) is ALWAYS a dir.

 hkexcp uses tar with gzip compression (ala a 'tarpipe') under the hood, sending tar data over the hkex encrypted channel.
 Use the -d flag on client or server to see the generated tar commandlines if you're curious.